roshanboys/roshanboys.github.io/about.md

 published: true
 ---

-## The goal for creating this forum:
+## Why this forum:
-To create a community of like-minded people seeking or are in the path of seeking the inner self.
+To inspire and create a community of like-minded people seeking or are in the path of seeking the inner self.
 Everyone is invited to contribute with their thoughts and experiences.

 ## The pursuit of the unknown:
 All of us are a wanderer.
 For years and years, we are searching something outside which is located inside us.